logo

 Bipolar

-Highest quality online therapy and psychiatry services in Manhattan as well as New York, New Jersey, Connecticut, Florida, Maryland, Massachusetts, and Texas
+Highest quality online therapy and psychiatry services in Manhattan as well as New York, New Jersey, Connecticut, Florida, Maryland, and Texas

 It’s estimated that nearly 6 million adults in the United States have bipolar disorder, which is a condition that alters mood and energy.
 The clinical team at Rappore, a telehealth-based mental health practice headquartered in Manhattan, New York, offers psychotherapy and psychiatry services to individuals living with bipolar disorder.
-Their licensed clinicians help patients in multiple states, including New York, New Jersey, Connecticut, Florida, Maryland, Massachusetts, and Texas.
+Their licensed clinicians help patients in multiple states, including New York, New Jersey, Connecticut, Florida, Maryland, and Texas.

 What is Bipolar Disorder?